Hexagon/blog/src/posts/guide-to-js/2023-08-30_control-structures.md

 }
 ```

-The same applies to ineqality and strict inequality.
+The same applies to inequality and strict inequality.

 ## Conditional Statements

-Now, conditional statements let your code make decisions:
+Now, let's see how conditional statements help your code make decisions:

 1. **If Statement**: Tests a condition.
 If the condition is true, the code
    inside its block runs.